gatsbyjs/gatsby/packages/gatsby-plugin-sharp/README.md

 technique popularized by Medium and Facebook (and also available as a Gatsby plugin for Markdown content as gatsby-remark-images).

 When both a `maxWidth` and `maxHeight` are provided, sharp will use `COVER` as a fit strategy by default.
 This might not be ideal so you can now choose between `COVER`, `CONTAIN` and `FILL` as a fit strategy.
 To see them in action the [CSS property object-fit](https://developer.mozilla.org/en-US/docs/Web/CSS/object-fit) comes close to its implementation.
+The image will be cropped to aspect ratio of `maxWidth` and `maxHeight`, with sizes calculated using `maxWidth` respecting `srcSetBreakpoints`.

 #### Note